Auslander's formula and correspondence for exact categories: Auslander's formula for exact categories

 \subsection{\texorpdfstring{The torsion pair $(\eff(\EE),\cogen(\QQ))$ in $\smodad(\EE)$}{Torsion theory in admissibly presented functors}}

-Fix an exact category $\EE$ and set $\QQ=\Proj(\smodad(\EE))$.
+Throughout this section, fix an exact category $\EE$ and set $\QQ=\Proj(\smodad(\EE))$.
 In this section, we show that $(\eff(\EE),\FF)$ as in \Cref{Proposition:EffAreTorsion} satisfies several useful properties.
-In the next section, we show that these properties can be used to characterize the image of the $2$-functor $\smodad(-)\colon \Ex_L\to \Ex$, which leads to a generalization of Auslander correspondence.
+In the next section, we show that these properties can be used to characterize the image of the $2$-functor $\smodad(-)\colon \Ex_L\to \Ex$, which leads to a generalization of Auslander correspondence, cf.~\cite{Auslander71}.

 \begin{definition} Let $\mathcal{X}\subseteq \EE$ be a subcategory and $n\geq 0$ an integer. \begin{enumerate} \item We write $\gen_k(\mathcal{X})$ for the full subcategory of $\EE$ consisting of those objects $E$ such that there is an exact sequence $X_k\to \cdots \to X_2\to X_1\to E\to 0$ with $X_i\in \mathcal{X}$ for $1\leq i\leq k$.
-If $k=1$ we write $\gen_1(\mathcal{X})=\gen(\mathcal{X})$ \item We write $\cogen_k(\mathcal{X})$ for the full subcategory of $\EE$ consisting of those objects $E$ such that there is an exact sequence $0\to E\to X_1\to X_{2}\to \cdots \to X_k$ with $X_i\in \mathcal{X}$ for $1\leq i\leq k$.
-If $k=1$ we write $\cogen_1(\mathcal{X})=\cogen(\mathcal{X})$ \end{enumerate} \end{definition}
+If $k=1$ we write $\gen_1(\mathcal{X})=\gen(\mathcal{X})$. \item We write $\cogen_k(\mathcal{X})$ for the full subcategory of $\EE$ consisting of those objects $E$ such that there is an exact sequence $0\to E\to X_1\to X_{2}\to \cdots \to X_k$ with $X_i\in \mathcal{X}$ for $1\leq i\leq k$.
+If $k=1$ we write $\cogen_1(\mathcal{X})=\cogen(\mathcal{X})$. \end{enumerate} \end{definition}

 In the following ${}^{\perp}\QQ$ and $\cogen(\QQ)$ are defined inside the exact category $\smodad(\EE)$.